2022 U.S. Global Water Strategy

 The 2014 Water for the World Act requires that USAID and the Department of State deliver a whole-of-government Global Water Strategy to Congress, beginning in 2017 and refreshing it every five years until 2032 (see the 2017 Global Water Strategy).
 The 2022 strategy will operationalize the first-ever White House Action Plan on Global Water Security that Vice President Kamala Harris launched in June 2022.

-Under this strategy, the U.S. government will work through four interconnected and mutually reinforcing strategic objectives:
+Under this strategy, the U.S. government will work through four interconnected and mutually reinforcing strategic objectives.
+Below, watch USAID WASH Leads discuss localization of each of the strategic objectives in four unique contexts.

 This strategy advances new priorities, such as: